Root AT&T Samsung Galaxy S3 with CWM

-- First of all, do only use the files in this post with the AT&T variant of Galaxy S3 – otherwise you implicitly risk bricking any devices that are not this exact model
+- First of all, only use the files in this post with the AT&T variant of Galaxy S3 – otherwise you implicitly risk breaking the device that is not exactly the same model.

-- You have to make sure you first also install CWM Recovery files.
+- You have to make sure; you first install CWM Recovery files.

-- Now this brings you a good layer of protection, because installing the CWM Recovery provides you a full backup of the current system that in case something goes wrong you will be able to restore it.
+- Now this brings you a good layer of protection, because installing the CWM Recovery provides you a full back-up of the current system.
+In case something goes wrong you will be able to restore it.